-When used in CO2, the o-rings (see fig.4) on the ICM and ICFE 25-40 modules can swell (grow).
+When used in CO2 systems the O-rings (see fig. 4a and 4b) can swell (arow).

-At service it is recommend that new o-rings are installed, before the ICM function module is reinstalled in the ICF valve body.
+At service it is recommended to replace the actual number of used O-rings before the function modules are reinstalled in the ICF valve body.